-A relatively cost-effective way to find publication feature opportunities is through journalist alerts.
-These are email alerts that journalists send out through media tools to source contacts or information for the features that they are writing.
-PR’s can then respond to queries that are relevant to their brand, offering information, product reviews or quotes.
+One relatively cost-effective way to find feature opportunities is through journalist alerts.
+These are email alerts that journalists send out to source contacts or information for the features that they are writing.
+You can then respond to queries that are relevant to your brand, offering information, images, product reviews or quotes.
 Not only do these tools allow you to effectively build links in a natural way, but they also allow you to develop relationships with key journalists in your market without the need of a pricey media database.
-Building your own database of journalists that you have successfully worked with makes it easier to work with them again in the future, as you can either contact them or they may contact you if they have any upcoming features that you might be interested in working on.
+Building your own database of journalists that you have successfully worked with makes it easier to work with them again in the future, as you can either contact them with valuable content or they may contact you with relevant upcoming features to you.

-Whilst big-budget content campaigns can bring in a lot of high quality links, exploring your local link opportunities can be a good cost-effective way to build links on a smaller scale.
+Big-budget content campaigns can bring in a lot of high quality links, but exploring your local link opportunities can also be a good cost-effective way to build links on a smaller scale.
 Investigate whether you have any current connections that you could source a link from.
 Is your Managing Director an alumni of a prestigious university?
-If so, perhaps they could make a donation or share their business expertise.
+If so, perhaps they could make a donation or share their business expertise on their website.
 Is there a local charity you could work with?
 Or a local group linked to your industry?
-Explore current connections that your staff and management currently have to see if there are any natural links that could be secured.
+Explore current connections that your staff and management have to see if there are any natural links that could be secured by sending an email.

-If in doubt, check your competitor out.
-If a key competitor outranks above you for several of your keywords, then a backlink analysis is a great way to see what kind of outreach work they are performing.
-Tools such as Ahrefs enable you to identify which publications your competitors are receiving links from as well as spark ideas for potential link opportunities.
 Are there any high quality review websites that your competitor has a link on?
 If they do and your brand doesn’t, then this can be an area to explore.
 Do they have any links from high quality bloggers?
-Again, if they do then you can then get in contact the blogger who wrote the article to introduce your brand and highlight what you can offer them should they be planning any relevant articles.
+Again, if they do then you can contact the blogger who wrote the article to introduce your brand and highlight what you can offer them, should they be planning any articles which you could contribute to.